Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Examples and Illustrations

 \subsection{A Theoretical Comparison of the Bounds: The Geometric Case}

-When coupling two independent Metropolis samplers, the distribution of the coupling time $\tau$ is Geometric.
-This is due to the fact that the maximal coupling procedure uses the same proposal for both transition kernels and coupling occurs when both chains accept it.
+The distribution of the coupling time $\tau_L$ is, in general, unknown.
+However, there is one instance in which the distribution of $\tau_L$ is exactly geometric.
+Specifically, when coupling two independent Metropolis samplers, the maximal coupling procedure uses the same proposal for both transition kernels, and coupling occurs when both chains accept it.
+The tractability of derivations in the geometric case allow us to better understand theoretically the relationship between the bound in \cite{biswas2019estimating} and ours.